antofy/market/README.md

 ---

-Metaegg NFT Market Place is a fully-functional NFT store, built on blockchain.
+Antofy NFT Market Place is a fully-functional NFT store, built on blockchain.